 - The Court may refuse to confirm the decision of the Council or NMBI only where:

 (a) it is satisfied there has been a substantial procedural irregularity in how the Council or NMBI has conducted itself;

-(b) the norms of natural and constitution justice have not been applied;
+(b) the norms of natural and constitutional justice have not been applied;

 (c) it is satisfied that no reasonable regulator could have come to such a conclusion on sanction.

 President Kelly emphasised that whether the Court took a different view on the appropriate sanction was not a relevant consideration.
 The crucial question for the Court to decide was whether the decision of the regulator was “so unreasonable” that there was “good reason” for the Court to intervene.
 In both cases, President Kelly concluded that it could not be said that the Council or NMBI came to unreasonable decisions, and accordingly, confirmed both sanctions.

 These cases emphasise that the High Court will not lightly intervene or trespass on the jurisdiction of the Council or NMBI in determining the appropriate sanctions to be imposed in disciplinary proceedings.
 The Court noted that both the Council and NMBI are responsible for maintaining standards in their respective professions and ensuring public confidence in the medical and nursing professions.
 As a result, the Court should defer to the decisions of these professional bodies regarding the sanctions to be imposed on their registrants.

 For more information, please contact a member of our Public & Administrative Law team.